 It is no surprise that employers will have a look at your social media accounts.
 Clean up your Social Media Footprint on all of the platforms where you have an account.
 Be mindful of the groups you belong to and pages that you follow – this is often public knowledge.
 You may want to consider the views you have expressed online and the photographs you posted online.
 A headshot with a broad smile is always preferable to a photo of your pet.
 Never upload your CV or resume to any social media platforms, not even LinkedIn.

 A number of free resources available to improve your skills through training courses, workshops and to create a resume are overwhelming.
 Our teenager built her resume with the use of online resources and managed to land three jobs with her resume.
-The only problem she had, was to decide which job to take.
+The only problem she had, was deciding which job to take.
 Truth be told, I very much doubt the piece of paper or resume had anything to do with her landing these jobs.
 It was rather the relationships with the prospective employers, which got her two of the three jobs.
 See Pro Tip 3 above – The third position was a matter of seeing a notice on the door, approaching the owner on the spot and being able to start immediately.
 This interview lasted two minutes, and he never looked at her resume.

 Should you still need assistance with drawing up your resume, there are many professionals available in Australia who can assist you.
 Select someone who specialises in your industry and profession; the chances are that they are well connected and networked within your industry – a definite plus in building up your connections with professionals in Australia in your industry.